ArkinSolomon/CedarLogic/README.md

+# READ THIS!!

+This code has been on my machine for a while.
+I got it to compile on MacOS at some point, I have no idea if any of my changes still work however, but feel free to checkout the other branches if you would like.

 # About CedarLogic
 CedarLogic is a digital logic simulator often used in university classroom instruction.
 It includes all the basic gates, buses, JK and D flip flops, muxes, decoders, and a [Z80 micro-processor](https://en.wikipedia.org/wiki/Zilog_Z80).
 At [Cedarville University](https://www.cedarville.edu/) it has been used by Computer Architecture 1 students to build and simulate a full [mano-machine](https://en.wikipedia.org/wiki/Mano_machine).